 Key objectives relevant to the plan and sustainability Key messages, targets and indicators relevant to the Implications for plan and sustainability appraisal appraisal LDF and sustainability appraisal New York Sustainable Development Summit, 2015 Sustainable consumption and production patterns, Accelerate the shift towards sustainable consumption and production - 10 year framework of programmes of action, Reverse trend in loss of natural resources, Renewable energy and energy efficiency, Urgently and substantially increase (global) share of renewable energy, Significantly reduce rate of biodiversity loss by 2010.
 No targets or indicators, however actions include: Greater resource efficiency, Support business innovation and take-up of best practice in technology and management, Waste reduction and producer responsibility, Sustainable consumer consumption and procurement, The need to limit global temperatures rising no more than 2c.
 Create a level playing field for renewable energy and efficiency: New technology development, Push on energy efficiency, Low-carbon programmes, Reduced impacts on biodiversity.
 The Allocations Document could encourage greater efficiency of resources including encouraging renewable energy.
 The SA process for the Allocations document will need protect and enhance biodiversity.
 EC Habitats Directive, 1992 · , The Habitats Directive (together with the Birds Directive) forms the cornerstone of Europe's nature conservation policy.
 It is built around two pillars: the Natura 2000 network of protected sites and the strict system of species protection, All in all the directive protects over 1,000 animals/ and plant species and over 200 so called "habitat types" (e.g. special types of forests, meadows, wetlands, etc.) which are of European importance.
 The directive requires member states to identify natural habitats and species of community interest, which may occur in their territories.
 States must maintain or achieve a favourable conservation status for these species and habitats through designation of protected 'Special Areas for Conservation' (SACs), and also through special measures to protect individual species.
-In the UK this has been/ will be implemented through the maintenance and extension of the ~8% of land area covered by SSSIs (Sites of Special Scientific appraisal LD ey messages, targets and indicators relevant to the DF and sustainability appraisal nterest).
-SSSIs were set up under the Wildlife and Implications for plan and sustainability appraisal ountryside Act 1981.
-UN Convention on Biological Diversity, 1992 ountryside Net 1301.
-Signed by 150 government leaders at the 1992 Rio Earth Summit, the Convention on biological Diversity is dedicated to promoting sustainable development.
-Conceived as a practical tool for translating the principles of Agenda 21 into reality, the Convention recognises that biological diversity is about more than plants, animals and micro-organisms and their ecosystems - it is about people and our need for food security, medicines, fresh air and water, shelter, and a clean and healthy environment in which to live. is a common concern for humankind; Concern that biological diversity is being significantly reduced by certain human activities; Note that it is vital to anticipate, prevent and attack the causes of significant reduction or loss of biological diversity at source; Note also that where there is a threat of significant reduction or loss of biological diversity, lack of full scientific certainty should not be used as a reason for postponing measures to avoid or minimise such a threat; Note further that the fundamental requirement for the conservation of biological diversity is the insitu conservation of ecosystems and natural habitats and the maintenance and recovery of viable populations of species in their natural surroundings.
-The SA will need to ensure that biodiversity, habitats and species are addressed.
-EU Air Quality Directive (2008/50/EC) and previous directive res (96/62/EC; 99/30/EC; 2002/3/EC) Directive which merges previous legislation into a single directive (except for the fourth daughter directive) with no change to existing air quality objectives.
-Relevant objectives include: Maintain ambient air quality where it is good and improve it in other cases respect to sulphur dioxide, nitrogen dioxide and oxides of nitrogen, particulate matter and lead. • SA should consider the maintenance of good air quality and the measures that can be taken to improve it through, for example, an encouragement to reduce vehicle movements.
+In the UK this has been/ will be implemented through the maintenance and extension of the ~8% of land area covered by SSSIs (Sites of Special Scientific

+.
+10 .0 6 1 1 .0 1 100 Key objectives relevant to the plan and sustainability appraisal Key messages, targets and indicators relevant to the LDF and sustainability appraisal Implications for plan and sustainability appraisal appraisar Interest).
+SSSIs were set up under the Wildlife and Countryside Act 1981.
+UN Convention on Biological Diversity, 1992 Countryside Act 1901.
+Signed by 150 government leaders at the 1992 Rio At the convention it was agreed that member states: The SA will need to ensure that biodiversity, habitats Earth Summit, the Convention on biological Diversity is dedicated to promoting sustainable development.
+Affirm that the conservation of biological diversity is a common concern for humankind; Concern that biological diversity is being significantly reduced by certain human activities; and species are addressed. viable populations of species in their natural surroundings.
+EU Air Quality Directive (2008/50/EC) and previous directive Directive which merges previous legislation into a No targets or indicators.
+SA should consider the maintenance of good air quality single directive (except for the fourth daughter directive) with no change to existing air quality objectives.
+Relevant objectives include: Includes thresholds for pollutants. and the measures that can be taken to improve it through, for example, an encouragement to reduce vehicle movements.
+Maintain ambient air quality where it is good and improve it in other cases respect to sulphur dioxide, nitrogen dioxide and oxides of nitrogen, particulate matter and lead.
+EU Water Framework Directive (2000/60/EC)